 I heat up my stuffing in a cheesecloth pouch inside the microwave before placing it inside the bird.
 This makes it far easier to get into the bird before roasting, as well as making it easier to retrieve when the bird is cooked.

 Since the stuffing cools down a bit during cooking (the cold turkey chills it), you need to start it at around 160°F in order to ensure that it comes back up to a safe temperature by the time the turkey is done roasting.

-Check out this post for more details on how to cook a stuffed bird and try this recipe for Easy Stuffed Roast Turkey With Giblet Gravy.
+Check out this recipe for Easy Stuffed Roast Turkey With Giblet Gravy for more details on how to cook a stuffed bird.

 Here's a recipe for my favorite Classic Sausage and Sage Stuffing.

 You can indeed, and it's actually easier than stuffing a traditional bird!
 Simply place a big ball of raw stuffing underneath the cavity in the breast, lining it underneath with aluminum foil so that it doesn't fall into the holes of the wire rack.
 If you've got enough space, you can tuck more stuffing underneath the flap of skin around the neck, as well as under each of the legs.
 Once the turkey has finished roasting, remove the stuffing, combine it with the remaining stuffing leftover from the recipe, transfer it all to a buttered casserole dish, and bake until crisp.

 Q: What can I do with the giblets?

 Add them to the gravy!
 I like to sauté the chopped giblets in a little butter before adding flour and whisking in the stock in this Basic Gravy recipe.

 Q: What's the best way to make gravy?